 Get buy-in from management and drivers:

 No matter how dynamic and functional a fleet management solution is, getting managers, supervisors, operator and other employees on-board is crucial.
 Your implementation will suffer a lot if everyone involved and everyone who is needed is not on-boarded with the system.
 Get everyone on the same page by sharing what you're trying to achieve with this fleet management system.
 Outline how the system will benefit the company and the associated drivers.

 Coach everyone involved:

 Fleet management is not among the "set and forget" setups, you need to coach your staff at all levels on how to access, analyze and act on the insights provided by the fleet management solution.
 Provide on-going training for your staff and answer their questions on timely fashion.

 Don't forget to make the last step exciting and fun.
 There would be drivers who are new to technology and would show negative response.
 Make sure you reward the drivers who show the most improvement and make it little competitive, challenging and fun.

-Explore more about our fleet management solution here.
+Explore more about our vehicle tracking system here.